French & Teague and Sixteen47 Labels : Made in Ghana

 Sixteen47 Ghana Ltd.

-Progressive policies, 4 x minimum wage, excellent terms and conditions, training and opportunities.
+Progressive policies, excellent terms and conditions, training and opportunities for all staff.

-Great Staff – skilled and disciplined and represent the best Ghana can offer for this industry.
+We did have great Staff – skilled and disciplined, representing the best Ghana can offer for this industry.
+At the time we closed the average time served was 10 years!

-The extract below ( https://www.ghanaweb.com/GhanaHomePage/ ) is from the press coverage of the formal opening of our factory – and shows the optimism that prevailed at that time.
+The extract below ( https://www.ghanaweb.com/GhanaHomePage/ ) is from the press coverage of the formal opening of our (new in 1995) factory – and shows the optimism that prevailed at that time.

 “New garment factory hits world market”